-This menu item will allow the user to set up a terminal server which is modem-aware on the specified serial port.
+This menu item will allow the user to set up a terminal server that is modem-aware on the specified serial port.
 A serial device is specified as with previous menu items.
 When a serial port is configured this way and a modem is attached to it (or if the port is an internal modem), the SIB will answer the phone when it rings and attempt to make a data connection with the caller.
 If a data connection is made, the SIB will then prompt the caller for a login and password (in plain text), and the caller may log in as if they were using a standard terminal or the console.

-The only parameter which must be specified is the line speed.
+The only parameter that must be specified is the line speed.
 As most modern modems are capable of high speed communications with the SIB serial port, this speed is 38400 by default.
 If the modem is internal, this parameter will by ignored by the hardware (though it is required as a placeholder for the software.)
 You will then be prompted for confirmation and returned to the serial configuration menu.
-Configuration for serial terminals, dial-in and standard, is kept in the /etc/inittab file.